Many-body localization and the area law in two dimensions: Model and Method

 We study the antiferromagnetic Heisenberg model,

 where $i$ and $j$ denote nearest neighbors on a two-dimensional square lattice of size $L_1\times L_2$, and $ \hat{\mathbf{S}}_{i} =(\hat{S}^{x}_{i},\hat{S}^{y}_{i},\hat{S}^{z}_{i})^\text{T}$ is a quantum-mechanical spin-$\frac{1}{2}$ degree of freedom.
-The on-site magnetic fields $h_i$ are drawn randomly from a uniform distribution $[-W,W]$.
-All results are averaged over 1000 different disorder realizations.
-From now on, we set $J=1$ as the unit of energy.
-In the vertical direction associated with $L_2$, we employ either open or cylindric boundary conditions (OBC or CBC); the system always has open boundaries in the horizontal direction associated with $L_1$.
+The on-site magnetic fields $h_i$ are drawn randomly from a uniform distribution $[-W,W]$ in the case of quenched disorder, and all results are averaged over 1000 different disorder realizations.
+In the case of quasiperiodic disorder, we set $h_i=\Delta\cos(2\pi\beta_1x_i+\phi_1)+\Delta\cos(2\pi\beta_2y_i+\phi_2)$ where $x_i$ and $y_i$ denote the position in the directions associated with $L_1$ and $L_2$, respectively.
+We choose $\beta_1=0.721$ and $\beta_2=0.693$ \cite{Bordia2017,Kennes2018}, $\Delta$ is the disorder strength, and we average over 5000 realizations of the phases $\phi_{1,2}$.
+From now on, we pick $J=1$ as the unit of energy.
+In the vertical direction associated with $L_2$, we employ either open boundary conditions (OBC) or cylindrical boundary conditions (CBC); the system always has open boundaries in the horizontal direction associated with $L_1$.
 Our setup is illustrated in Fig.~\ref{fig:system}.

 We determine a random excited eigenstate -- which is generically a high-energy, mid-spectrum state -- of the Hamiltonian in \eqref{eq:h} using the density-matrix renormalization group (DMRG).
-The DMRG is an accurate, tensor-network based method to study quantum systems \cite{White1992,Schollwoeck2005,Schollwoeck2011} which was originally devised to compute ground states in one dimension but was later extended to tackle 2d problems \cite{Stoudenmire2012,Hyatt2020} as well as excited states in problems with disorder \cite{Khemani2016,Sheng2016,Kennes2016,Yu2017}.
-In this paper, we combine these developments and for the first time investigate high-energy states in a 2d system using the DMRG-X technique \cite{Khemani2016}.
-The key numerical control parameter is the so-called local bond dimension $\chi$, which is a measure of the amount of entanglement in the system.
-We work with a maximum value of $\chi=64$, which is sufficient to obtain results that are exact up to machine precision for almost all parameters.
-More details can be found in the `Materials and Methods' section (see in particular Fig.~\ref{fig:dmrg}).
+The DMRG is an accurate, tensor-network based method to study quantum systems \cite{White1992,White1993,Schollwoeck2005,Schollwoeck2011} which was originally devised to compute ground states in one dimension but was later extended to tackle two-dimensional problems \cite{Stoudenmire2012,Hyatt2020} as well as excited states in problems with disorder \cite{Khemani2016,Sheng2016,Kennes2016,Yu2017}, called DMRG-X. For small system sizes, the success of the DMRG-X in providing generic excited states was explicitly benchmarked against exact diagonalization results and then applied to access (what are believed to be generic) excited states of larger one-dimensional many-body localized systems.
+In this Letter, we combine these developments and, for the first time, investigate high-energy states in a two-dimensional system using the DMRG-X technique \cite{Khemani2016}.